Manaslu Circuit Trek - 12 Days

 • Required for all trekkers

-• Cannot apply as a solo trekker - must have at least 2 other trekkers, plus a licensed guide.
+• You cannot apply as a solo trekker - must have at least 2 other trekkers, plus a licensed guide.

 Manaslu Conservation Area Permit (MCAP)